stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: nodejs

+.. only:: php

 .. only:: python

-We can now see how this Group would look in our Tenant:
+you can now see how this Group would look in our Tenant:

 .. figure:: images/accnt_mgmt/am_erd_02.png
   :align: center